Finnish trio land big deals overseas

 “Upgraded grid infrastructures are instrumental in adopting the future generation mix and to guarantee reliable power supply to all clients,” Frank Jarosch, Pöyry’s head of transmission and distribution points out.

-And finally, Wärtsilä, has signed a service agreement with PGS Geophysical AS to supply its seismic vessel fleet with engines and other Wärtsilä equipment, while also offering maintenance services.
+And finally, Wärtsilä, has signed a service agreement with PGS Geophysical to supply its seismic vessel fleet with engines and other Wärtsilä equipment, while also offering maintenance services.
 PGS’s seismic vessels explore the subsurface beneath the ocean floor for oil and gas findings.

 “With Wärtsilä’s advisory service and support, PGS is able to concentrate on what they specialise in – offering seismic services for their customers,” says Hans Petter Nesse, director of Wärtsilä Norway services.